edgar-montano/discordplays/README.md

     }
 ```

-**Note this example is used in the "For The King" gamep.
+**Note this example is used in the "For The King" game.
 It is not suggested to allow users to click on most games unless the game has a mouse movement hook preventing a user from menu'ing out the game and gaining access to your system.**